Algebraic groups whose orbit closures contain only finitely many orbits: 1. Introduction

-\subsection{1.\;Introduction}
+\section{\bf 1.\;Introduction}

-The phenomenon of finiteness of the sets of orbits in orbit closures of an algebraic group $G$, that arises under certain conditions on $G$ and actions, has been known for a long time and plays an essential role in several mathematical theories.\;For instance, if $G$ is an affine torus, then every orbit closure contains only finitely many orbits, which is a key fact of the theory of toric embeddings \cite{TE73} (see, e.g., also \cite{Fu93}).
-Histori\-cal\-ly, the next example, generalizing the previous one, is the class of all equivariant embeddings of a fixed homogeneous space $\mathcal O=G/H$ of a connected reductive group $G$: every such embedding contains only finitely many orbits if and only if $\mathcal O$ is spherical \cite{A85}.\;This fact is a key ingredient of the theory of spherical embeddings \cite{LV83} (see, e.g., also \cite{Ti11}).\;Historical\-ly, the first manifestation of the latter example was the case of parabolic $H$: then every equivariant embedding of $\mathcal O$ coincides with $\mathcal O$.\;One more example is obtained if $G$ is a connected uni\-po\-tent group: in this case, every quasiaffine orbit closure of $G$ coincides with this orbit \cite[Thm.\;2]{Ro61}, which is an important fact of the algebraic transformation group theory.
+The phenomenon of finiteness of the sets of orbits in orbit closures of algebraic actions of a connected affine algebraic group $G$, which arises under certain restrictions on $G$ and actions, has been known for a long time and plays an essential role in several mathematical theories.
+Since every $G$-orbit is dense and open in its closure, it is the phenomenon of finiteness of the sets of $G$-orbits in algebraic $G$-varieties containing dense open $G$-orbit or, saying differently, in equivariant open embeddings of algebraic homogeneous spaces of $G$.

+The first example is that of a torus $G$.
+In this case, every $G$-orbit closure contains only finitely many $G$-orbits.
+This is a key fact of the theory of toric embeddings \cite{TE73} (see, e.g., also \cite{Fu93}).

+Histori\-cal\-ly, the next example, which generalizes the previous one, is the class of all equivariant open embeddings of a fixed algebraic homo\-ge\-neous space $ G/H$ of a connected complex reductive group $G$: by \cite{A85}, every such embed\-ding contains only finitely many $G$-orbits if and only if $H$ is a spherical subgroup of $G$.\;This fact is a key ingredient of the theory of spherical embeddings \cite{LV83} (see, e.g., also \cite{Ti11}).\;The earliest manifestation of this example is the case of parabolic $H$: then every equivariant embedding of $G/H$ coincides with $G/H$.